 My best friend is from Nikolayev, a small town in Ukraine, and she now lives in St. Petersburg, studying at St. Petersburg State University.
 When I started befriending her, I didn’t care what color her passport was.
 Even now I don’t care.
 I now call her hundreds of times a day to ask how her family is doing.
 After all, in times of war, being cut off from family is the worst thing you can do.

 We are exactly the same.
-We all want a peaceful sky above our heads, and we all want our countries not to think about how to fight, but how to develop together.
+We all want a peaceful sky above our heads, and we all want our countries not to think regarding how to fight, but how to develop together.
 Of course, there are also plenty of people who are less forgiving, whether in Ukraine or Russia.
 They’ve invented a bunch of offensive nationalist nicknames for each other and are now throwing dirty water at each other on social media.

 In recent years, Ukraine has aggressively pursued an anti-Russian nationalist policy, forcing Russian speakers to speak only Ukrainian (and even wanting to introduce a “language police”), banning Russian TV channels or any reference to Russian culture.
-But again, I reiterate that the actions of the government do not equal the opinions of the people.
+But once more, I reiterate that the actions of the government do not equal the opinions of the people.

 Tomoyo: Has the sanctions imposed by Western countries on Russia affected the daily life of Russians?